Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Additional Celtics Insights & Trends

-- The Celtics have a 6-4 record against the spread while finishing 6-4 overall over their past 10 contests.
+- The Celtics are 5-5 against the spread and 5-5 overall over their past 10 contests.

-- In their past 10 contests, the Celtics have gone over the total seven times.
+- Eight of Celtics' past 10 games have gone over the total.

-- Boston has covered the spread in a higher percentage of its home games than road games.
-It has covered 23 times in 41 opportunities when playing at home, and it has covered 22 times in 41 opportunities in road games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.